xayananh4/PierreVendorandOrderTracker/README.md

 *

 # Complete setup/Installation instructions:
-Clone repository to your desktop
+* Clone repository to your desktop
-CD to the Directory/PierreVendorandOrderTracker
+* CD to the Directory/PierreVendorandOrderTracker
-To view mvc web app, cd to PierreVendOrderTracker, enter in commands: dotnet restore, dotnet run For testing portion of the project CD to: PierreVendOrderTracker.Tests, command dotnet restore, dotnet test
+* To view mvc web app, cd to PierreVendOrderTracker, enter in commands: dotnet restore
+* dotnet run
+* For testing portion of the project CD to: PierreVendOrderTracker.Tests
+* command dotnet restore dotnet test

 # Known bugs:
 No bugs